TravelMapping/HighwayData/hwy_data/BRA-SP/brasp/README.md

 * SP-050 does not have a well-defined or signed south end.
 Numerous signs in São José dos Campos point the way between SP-050 and BR-116, but sources do not show that this is SP-050 proper.
 The south end of SP-050 and the south end of state maintenance are somewhere north of Estrada Juca Carvalho, but again there are no signs indicating where and km posts are missing.
 * SP-056 may not be signed anywhere west of the end of state maintenance in Arujá, but SPI-035/056 [is signed](https://www.google.com/maps/@-23.4617075,-46.3393103,3a,22.5y,337.44h,89.61t/data=!3m6!1e1!3m4!1sZJw8RMPcJQDR01CtW7csiw!2e0!7i16384!8i8192).
 * SP-058's east end is according to length shown in the log, due to lack of signage.
+* SP-062 [is signed](https://www.google.com/maps/@-23.1129399,-45.7288434,3a,15.6y,247.02h,87.17t/data=!3m6!1e1!3m4!1swgx6UNLfixpJVot5SvnM2A!2e0!7i16384!8i8192) west of Caçapava.
+The log shows that state maintenance ends at the border with São José dos Campos, and that SP-062 continued locally-maintained for another 2.8 km to somewhere in Eugênio de Melo.
+* SP-062 has no signed or defined westbound route through Caçapava.
+* SP-062 has no signed or defined route through Pindamonhangaba, so it has been split at the bypass (Anel Viario).
+It may in fact be completely unsigned in this area until the SPA-085/060 intersection.
+* SP-062 is not signed and poorly defined through Aparecida, Guaratinguetá, and Lorena, but [at least one sign](https://www.google.com/maps/@-22.7457959,-45.1342764,3a,15y,223.55h,90.49t/data=!3m6!1e1!3m4!1sg4RwOOuKLkjz48_DfZOLrg!2e0!7i16384!8i8192) exists just west of Lorena.
+The east end in Cachoeira Paulista is poorly defined.
 * SP-150 has an unclear south end.
 The Ecovias concession ends at Avenida Nossa Senhora de Fátima.
 Federal GIS data shows SP-150 and planned BR-050 extending to Rua Flamínio Levy.
 State GIS data continues SP-150 all the way to Avenida Presidente Wilson at Canal 1.
 * SP-249 [is signed](https://www.google.com/maps/@-23.9994865,-48.8786124,3a,16.1y,205.19h,83.82t/data=!3m6!1e1!3m4!1s8MrOhh5DDaXdM9iHquMgAg!2e0!7i16384!8i8192) in Itapeva.
 * SPA-086/021 [is signed](https://www.google.com/maps/@-23.7180762,-46.4694927,3a,15y,82.82h,85.18t/data=!3m6!1e1!3m4!1s-zf9qD976hEcRSMQFwg82w!2e0!7i16384!8i8192) (with a missing 0).